 In Rockport, voters approved borrowing $1.5 million to help fund the construction of a new library in Rockport Village, with 1,067 voting for the measure and 922 against.
 A bridge loan to fund the construction as other donations materialize was also approved.

 In Ann Arbor, Proposition A passed with 53% support (26,746 to 23,618).
 The proposition amends the city charter to require that all city-owned land on a particular downtown block remain under public ownership in perpetuity and be developed as an urban park and civic center commons.
 The block is adjacent to the downtown branch of Ann Arbor District Library and includes the surface of the city’s underground parking garage, known as the “Library Lot,” and Liberty Plaza, a sunken concrete park.
 The city’s alternative plan, favored by the mayor, was to sell the Library Lot to a Chicago developer to build a residential high-rise.
-Ann Arbor library trustee Linh Song had opposed the measure, saying that the University of Michigan’s Diag serves as adequate open space and that the library already exists as the city’s civic commons.
+Ann Arbor library trustee Linh Song had opposed the measure, saying that the University of Michigan’s Diag, in the middle of campus, serves as adequate open space and that the library already exists as the city’s civic commons.

 Fifty-seven percent of Bedford Township voters supported a 0.25-mill, five-year levy to improve the Bedford branch library building and resolve several safety and liability issues there.

 Voters approved by 68% a measure to renew a 0.35-mill, five-year levy for Betsie Valley District Library in Thompsonville.